Overview

 Flood Warning Program

-Even before ADWR came into being, the Arizona Legislature in 1979 created the Arizona Flood Warning Office, motivated by statewide flooding events in 1978.
+The Arizona Legislature in 1979 created the Arizona Flood Warning Office, motivated by statewide flooding events in 1978.
 A fund was established and used to support the Arizona offices of the US Geological Survey (USGS) in maintaining their streamflow gauges, and the National Weather Service (NWS) to improve flood prediction.
 ADWR’s role expanded in 1994 when the Legislature adopted Article 6, Flood Warning Systems, §45-1501 to 45-1506.
 This action was in response to serious, widespread flooding in 1993 when it became apparent that the State could benefit significantly from improved communication between government entities.
 The AFWS website is a tool that is used to enhance communication.

-Currently, ADWR is the lead State agency involved in the Arizona Flood Warning System (AFWS).
+ADWR is the lead State agency involved in the Arizona Flood Warning System (AFWS).
 The AFWS is comprised of local, state and federal entities that collaborate on statewide strategies for flood management.
 AFWS disseminates real-time hydro-meteorological data and products for emergency managers, floodplain administrators, weather forecasters and the public.
+ADWR also co-chairs the AFWS Multi-Agency Task Force (MATF) workgroup.
+The primary goal of the MATF is to enhance communication between entities that own and operate their own flood prediction systems.